 Bright sunny home.
 This might mean there is no shading from trees.
 Visit the home to check the landscaping.

 Walk to schools, shopping, and entertainment.
 This is sometimes used to describe a property in a largely retail or commercial district.
 Check a satellite map for building types and be sure to visit during both day and evening hours, as the character of the neighborhood could change radically.

 Water view.
-This phrase is used even when it's necessary to stand on the roof with binoculars or lean from a balcony to see the water.
+This phrase is used even when it's necessary to stand on the roof with binoculars or lean from a balcony to catch a glimpse of the water.